-- a) The Union has the right to select or appoint Union stewards ("Stewards") to assist the employees in presenting any complaints or grievances they have to representatives of the Employer and to enforce and administer this Agreement. - b) In general Foreman will not be appointed as stewards. - c) In general, the number of Stewards per jobsite will be determined as follows: - when there are fifty (50) or less employees one (1) Steward; - ii) over fifty (50) employees, but less than one hundred (100) two (2) Stewards; - iii) for every hundred (100) employees beyond one hundred (100) - at least one (1) additional Steward.More Stewards may be added by mutual agreement; - iv) the Union will notify and communicate with the Employer at the appointment of a Steward; and, - v) the Employer and Union will mutually agree when a Chief Steward is to be implemented.
+- a) The Union has the right to select or appoint Union stewards (Stewards) to assist the employees in presenting any complaints or grievances they have to representatives of the Employer and to enforce and administer this Agreement. - b) In general, the number of Stewards per office location will be determined as follows: - when there are fifty (50) or less employees one (1) Steward;

-- d) Stewards will receive the hourly premium as set out in Wage Schedule notes.
-The Union will advise the Employer, in writing, of the name(s) of the duly appointed Steward(s). - e) Stewards will be laid off or reduced in number in accordance with the completion of the various phases of each project.
-The Employer will notify the Union prior to layoff of a Steward. - f) The Union acknowledges that Stewards have regular duties to perform as employees of the Employer and that they will not leave their regular duties for the purpose of conducting business in connection with the administration of this Agreement or the investigation or presentation of grievances, without first obtaining the permission of their Foreman or immediate Supervisor.
-Such permission will not be unreasonably withheld.
-The Employer will pay Stewards for time spent attending to such duties during their working hours. - g) A Steward will be given the opportunity to address all new employees during their site orientation session, for the purpose of introducing themselves and the Union and providing the employees with Union information that pertains to them.
+- ii) over fifty (50) employees, but less than one hundred (100)- two (2) Stewards; - iii) for every hundred (100) employees beyond one hundred (100)- at least one (1) additional Steward.
+More Stewards may be added by mutual agreement; - iv) the Union will notify and communicate with the Employer at the appointment of a Steward; and, - v) the Employer and Union will mutually agree when a Chief Steward is to be implemented. - c) Stewards will receive the hourly premium as set out in the Wage Schedule notes.
+The Union will advise the Employer, in writing, of the name(s) of the duly appointed Steward(s). - d) Stewards will be laid off or reduced in number in accordance with the completion of the various phases of each project.
+The Employer will notify the Union prior to layoff of a Steward. - The Union acknowledges that Stewards have regular duties to e) perform as employees of the Employer and that they will not leave their regular duties for the purpose of conducting business in connection with the administration of this Agreement or the investigation or presentation of grievances, without first obtaining the permission of their Foreman or Such immediate Supervisor. permission will not be unreasonably withheld.
+The Employer will pay Stewards for time spent attending to such duties during their working hours. - f) A Steward will be given the opportunity to address all new employees during their site orientation session, for the purpose of introducing themselves and the Union and providing the employees with Union information that pertains to them.